-Camp will have an onsite health professional.
-The health professional will be available to assist with first aid and to dispense medication authorized by the parent/guardian.
+Camp will have an onsite health coordinator.
+The health coordinator will be available to assist with first aid and to dispense medication authorized by the parent/guardian.
 If the camper needs more than first aid support, a parent will be notified or 911 will be called.
-All counselors are instructed to bring campers directly to the medical office if there is ever a health question or concern.
+All counselors are instructed to bring campers directly to the health office if there is ever a health question or concern.